electron/rfcs/rfc-preload-realm.md

 - Should we use ShadowRealmGlobalScope or introduce a new PreloadRealmGlobalScope?
   - Adding a new global scope requires patching Blink.
 - The intended implementation of preload realms is only for sandboxed renderers.
-Are we ok with this?
+Out-of-process service workers [cause crashes with node integration enabled](https://github.com/electron/electron/pull/35919).
+Should we still look into making this possible?
+- `contextBridge.evaluateInInitiatorWorld` is intended to run synchronously.
+This can be important for applications which intend to expose globals prior to scripts being evaluated in the context.
+  How should we handle the semantic differences with `webFrame.executeJavaScript` which is async?

 ## Future possibilities